ssire/case-tracker-manual/doc/workflow.md

 </Email>
 ```

-In this example the *coach-contracting-start* e-mail is a semi-automatic e-mail which appears pre-generated in a modal window when the user saves the funding decision document (note that the controller also checks the funding decision has been approved but this does not appear in the `Email` element defintion).
-It is sent in a second time by the *alert.xql* script if the user confirms (i.e. clicks on *Send* button).
+In this example the *coach-contracting-start* e-mail is sent by the *alert.xql* script when updating the *FundingDecision* document.
+This is a semi-automatic e-mail which appears pre-generated in a modal window when the user saves the *FundingDecision* document (note that the controller also checks the funding decision has been approved when saving but this does not appear in the `Email` element definition, this is controlled with a `forward` element in the Ajax response as explained in the [Ajax protocols](./ajax.md) chapter).
+It is sent if the user confirms (i.e. clicks on *Send* button) although this cannot be deduced directly from the definition itself.

 ## The `Workflows` section

+The `Workflows` section contains one `Workflow` element for each workflow to define.
+Actually there must be one element with a *Case* attribute Id and one element with an *Activity* attribute Id to define respectively the case and activity workflows.

 ### The `Document` element inside the `Workflow` elements